CortexIntelligentAutomation/docs/content/en/docs/2024.3/Whats New/_index.md

 ## Improved Capability

-* The [ExecuteDataCommand][Improved Blocks] block have been improved as part of this release of the platform, adding a new Parameter type has been added for requests made to Oracle data sources.
-This new parameter allows for control of the OracleMappingType and ParameterDirection, which allows for processes like passing of larger data sets (CLOB) to an Oracle stored procedure.
+* The [ExecuteDataCommand][Improved Blocks] block have been improved as part of this release of the platform, a new Parameter type for requests made to Oracle data sources.
+This allows for specifying the type and direction of the parameter, and provides the capability for processes like passing large data sets (CLOB) to an Oracle stored procedure.

-## Improved Security

-* Platform Security has been improved by [removing plaintext password from the GetLDAPConnection response message][Remove Plaintext Password from GetLDAPConnection Response Message]

 ## Improved Observability

 * Platform Visibility within the HA Platform has been improved in a number of ways:
-  * [A new Platform property has been updated to provide more information in logs][A New Platform Property has been Added to Provide more Information in Logs]
+  * [A new Platform property has been added to provide more information in logs][A New Platform Property has been Added to Provide more Information in Logs]
+  * [Type and Method properties have been added to all logs][Type and Method Added to Platform Logs]
   * [Request duration is now logged in seconds instead of milliseconds][Request Duration is now Logged in Seconds Instead of Milliseconds]
-  * [Type and Method properties have been added to all Platform logs][Type and Method Added to Platform Logs]
+  * [Grafana and Promtail updated to use the new and updated log properties][Grafana and Promtail Updated to use the New and Updated Properties Added to Platform Logs] to prevent issues with potentially breaking changes
   * [Custom Tags can be passed through logs via headers][Custom Tags can be Passed Through Logs via Headers] in order to add custom tags to any log related to the API request made
   * [Exception Tags added to logs related to Exceptions or Problem Details][Exception Tags Added to Logs Related to Exceptions or Problem Details] which provides more information within a log when an issue occurs
   * [Flow Logging Control][] has been added, this allows for logging to be turned on and off for all flows executing within the platform
   * [Block Logging Control][] has been added, this allows for logging to be turned on and off for all blocks executing within the platform
   * [Running executions can be viewed in real-time][Running Executions can be Viewed in Real-Time] which allows users to track executions within the platform
-  * [Grafana and Promtail updated to use the new and updated properties added to Platform logs][Grafana and Promtail Updated to use the New and Updated Properties Added to Platform Logs] to prevent issues with potentially breaking changes

 ## Improved Documentation

 * [Product Portal][] changes, including:
   * Reference documentation has been updated for the [improved blocks][Improved Blocks]